Cashew Chia Oatmeal with Pear and Honey

 Here's a great post from Claire Ragozzino of Vidya Cleanse on natural cold cures from her kitchen apothecary series.

-Ok, I can see you getting overwhelmed at that long list of things one needs to eat/not eat & do/not do.
 My knee-jerk reaction is to say "oh it's not so hard, really, once you start!"
 But that's a lie.
 It's hard.
 It's really hard.
 The only reason I now find it so easy to adjust my diet based on these principles is because I've been eating a vegetarian, whole foods diet for years.
 I've failed a lot.
 I've made plenty of mistakes along the way.
 There are moments of pain and attachment associated with releasing addictive foods (and patterns) from our lives.
 But I've had enough success with my (painstakingly slow) journey to happy, plant-based eating that I've stuck with it.
 Eating mindfully and holistically is now a huge part of my daily life.

 I'll talk more about eating a whole foods diet in another post.
 For now, check out this thorough and inspiring post by Sara B. of My New Roots on healthy vs. unhealthy sugar.

 This oatmeal is more of a blueprint for making your morning meal as packed full of nutrition as possible.

 This is a breakfast I eat when I'm feeling EXTRA hungry + when I'm bored of eggs and smoothies.
 I can eat this in the AM and curb hunger until 2 or 3 pm.
 This is just one riff on the oatmeal I make for myself regularly.
 This time it's pear, cashews, chia, honey, and bee pollen.
 But I often make this with blueberries, maple syrup, cinnamon, chia, and hemp.
 Or I'll make it with banana, cacao nibs, almonds, chia, and a dollop of goat yogurt.
 You can make this so many ways -- it's really up to your personal tastes.